Peter Moskos: Cop in the Hood

 Moskos wrote the award-winning 2008 book Cop in the Hood, describing his doctoral experiences of participant observation as a police officer in Baltimore's Eastern District from 1999 to 2001.
 Moskos, a Harvard graduate student raised in a white middle-class liberal household, describes his first-hand experiences with poverty and violent crime in the Baltimore Police Department's Eastern District which encompassed a predominantly African-American ghetto of East Baltimore.

 In the book, Moskos argues in favor of reforming the criminal justice system and the legalization of drugs.
 After calling for drug legalization in a Washington Post op-ed, Moskos was criticized by Gil Kerlikowske, and the president of the International Association of Chiefs of Police, Russell B. Laine.

-Corporal punishment
+In Defense of Flogging

-Moskos second book advocated judicial corporal punishment (specifically, flogging) as a voluntary alternative to incarceration.
+Moskos's second book advocated judicial corporal punishment (specifically, flogging) as a voluntary alternative to incarceration.
 One reviewer for The Economist responded by saying: "Perhaps the most damning evidence of the broken American prison system is that it makes a proposal to reinstate flogging appear almost reasonable.
 Almost".

+Greek Americans

+Moskos's third book was the third edition of Greek Americans, originally writing by his father, Charles Moskos.